In Sickness and In Health: How to Cope With A Sick Partner

 love in health

-There are different illnesses and injuries that can occur.
+Some different illnesses and injuries can occur.
 Dealing with a broken arm is far different than dealing with a cancer diagnosis.
 Either way, however, even the slightest incapacitation of a partner can change the dynamic of your relationship significantly.

 All of a sudden, the daily roles to which you have become accustomed to change and things between you and your partner change as well.
 You become either a caretaker or the one being cared for.
 Either way, this can alter your connection with or perception of your partner.